forte/nlp-lyrics/README.md

 - Minimum length lyrics
 - Only songs that are English

-### Lyrics to remove:
+### Lyrics alterations:
-- Things that signify chorus, verse, etc...
+- Remove hings that signify chorus, verse, etc...
   - Typically these are in [] but can also be in (), {}
   - This can be problematic because valuable lyrics can also be present in (), but it is best to play it safe and remove these things.
-- Sung noises (‘laaa’, ‘oooo’, 'ahhhhh')
+- Remove ung noises (‘laaa’, ‘oooo’, 'ahhhhh')
-- Lemmatization using nltk library
+- Leveraging lemmatization using the nltk library
 - Extending from the nltk library’s stopword list to include slang / mispelled words